 - Focus on progress and improvement.

 Help your kids recognize their progress and improvement.
-In coaching adolescents I find that given their emotional nature they often do not recognize progress and must be helped to recognize it when it occurs.
+I find that given the emotional nature of adolescents they often do not recognize progress and must be helped to recognize it when it occurs.
 This gives them hope and motivation to change and make better decisions.

 3) Help kids believe they can overcome issues.